Nipple Discharge in Teens: Care Instructions

 Skip Navigation

-Fluid leaking from one or both nipples when you are not breastfeeding is called nipple discharge.
-Clear, cloudy, or white discharge that appears only when you press on your nipple is usually normal.
-The more the nipple is pressed or stimulated, the more fluid appears.
-Yellow, green, or brown discharge is not normal and may be a symptom of an infection or other problem.
+Fluid leaking from one or both nipples when you are not breastfeeding or pregnant is called nipple discharge.
+Nipple discharge may be clear, cloudy, white, yellow, green, or brown.
+Discharge that appears only when you press on your nipple rarely means that there is a problem.
+The more the nipple is pressed or stimulated, the more fluid is discharged.

-Spontaneous discharge appears without any pressing or stimulating of the nipple.
+Spontaneous discharge appears without pressing or stimulating the nipple.
 This is not normal unless you are pregnant or breastfeeding.
 It may be a side effect of a medicine, or it may be caused by other health problems.
 The treatment of spontaneous nipple discharge depends on what is causing it.
-You may need more tests to find out what is causing the nipple discharge.
+You may need additional tests to find out what is causing the nipple discharge.

 How can you care for yourself at home?